sanao1006/Data.NimList/README.md

 # Whats' this?
 ### This is a Nim implementation of Haskell's Data.List library
 ※Not completed(In progress)
+Currently, the links to the code for each function are misaligned
 # Basic Functions

 ## [++](https://github.com/sanao1006/Data.NimList/blob/59c4d6ce044e3083ce14e8306200169ee00ce71c/src/nimList.nim#L7) ([a] -> [a] -> [a])